TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 ## Conditions

 - **Bleeding:** At the start of your turn, you take an amount of damage equal to the rating of the bleeding condition.
 Make a **VIT** save to remove the condition.
 If the damage from this condition lowers you to 0 or lower **HEA**, you suffer a wound and the condition is removed.
+- **Broken:** You suffer 1 **HEA** and **STA** damage for each square of movement you perform.
+This damage cannot be reduced.
 - **Burning:** At the start of your turn, you take an amount of damage equal to the rating of the burning condition.
 Make a **DEX** save to remove the condition.
 If the damage from this condition lowers you to 0 or lower **HEA**, you suffer a wound and the condition is removed.
 - **Dazed:** You are unable to perform stamina actions.
 Make a **MIN** save to remove the condition.
 - **Dying:** You must make three death saves to stabilize and lose the dying condition.
 If you reach three failed death saves, you die.
+- **Exhausted:** Your maximum **STA** and **WIL** is reduced by the rating of exhausted (to a minimum of 1).
 - **Exposed:** Unable to perform actions besides free actions, including stamina actions and reactions.
 You also suffer an additional +4 damage from all attacks until the condition leaves you.
 Make a **SPI** save to remove the condition.
 - **Frightened:** You are unable to move towards or attack the creature/object frightening you.
 Make a **SPI** save to remove the condition.
 - **Grappled:** One creature is holding onto another.
-The grappler can perform move action at half speed, but the grappled creature is immobilized.
+The grappler can perform move actions at half speed (dragging the grappled target with them), but the grappled creature is immobilized.
 The grappled creature has a -2 penalty to all attacks.
-Everyone besides the grappler has +2 bonus to attacks against the grappled creature.
 Make a **STR** save to break free of the grapple.
 - **Immobilized:** You are unable to perform move actions or any action that results in you moving from your current square.
 Make a **VIT** save to remove the condition.
-- **Prone:** You move at a quarter speed.
-Melee attacks against you have +2 and ranged attacks have -2.
-It takes two squares of movement to stand from prone, but it is a free action to drop prone.
+- **Prone:** The only move action you can make is crawl.
+Melee attacks against you have combat advantage and ranged attacks have a -2 penalty.
+It takes two squares of movement to stand from prone or drop prone.
 - **Slowed:** Your speed is halved.
 Make a **VIT** save to remove the condition.
 - **Stunned:** You lose your free move or standard action every turn.
 Make a **MIN** save to remove the condition.
 - **Unconscious:** Unaware and unable to perform actions.
-When first given this condition from a wound, you are dying and must make death saves.
+When given this condition from a wound, you are dying and must make death saves.
 This condition can only be removed through healing or medicine from an ally.

 ## Ranges